JoshxWill/JoshxWill/README.md

-- 👋 Hi, I’m @JoshxWill
+- 👋 Hi, I’m Joshua Williams
 - 👀 I’m interested in gaining the skills needed for a Software Engineering role.
 - 🌱 I’m currently learning software development (Java) at Western Governors University.
 - 👥 I’m looking to collaborate on any project that give me experience in software development field.